 You harvest aronia like many other plants in the autumn (September-October), preferably after the first frost.
 During this time, you can collect well-ripened berries, which will later become excellent components of jam, fruit compotes, coulis, liqueurs, and other yummy goodies.
 However, August this year in my area was unnaturally hot, and the sun heat started drying the fruit.
 So I decided to pick aronia berries earlier to save them from drying out.

-How to Preserve Black Chokeberries for winter
+How to Preserve Black Chokeberries

 You can preserve aronia for winter in several ways, depending on how you are going to use it later.
 I like to add aronia berries to the dough when baking muffins and fruit cakes and use it together with other types of berries to make fruit drinks.
 So, my main requirement is to save the form of the berries.
 Freezing whole berries is the perfect option.
-How great that chokeberry perfectly tolerates freezing without losing its beneficial properties.
+How great that chokeberry perfectly tolerates the freezing process without losing its beneficial properties.

 You can also store aronia in the freezer pureed.
 Take 1 part sugar for 3 parts of berries.
 I had 200 g of sugar with 600 g of aronia berries combined and then blended into a fine mixture.
 Transfer the aronia pure into a container that can be used in the freezer.